JackieMarie/project-2_culbreath-jackie/README.md

 #### Comments
 I have learned so much this semester!
 My site may not be perfect, but I am very happy with it and all that I have accomplished.
 I hope to continue to improve my design, JavaScript and jQuery skills.
 This class helped me get much closer to my goals.

 - [Commit Link to move images used with Backstretch plugin to my main.js file](https://github.com/JackieMarie/project-2_culbreath-jackie/commit/b6f2b23036282bb2d6962a028f6cd18ac3447754): This did not work and the images would not load at all in the `.landing` sections of my Home and About pages, nor as the background image of my Contact page.
+However, added the script and link to the image of my html page didn't seem to work either.
+So I left the links in the backstretch.min.js file.